mattermost-community/mattermost-app-google-drive/README.md

 Variable definition

-- PROJECT: In case of executing the project with Docker using the ``.build.sh`` file, this variable will be used for the name of the container
+- PROJECT: Optional.
+When executing the project with Docker using the ``.build.sh`` file, this variable will be used for the name of the container.
-- PORT: Port number on which the OpsGenie integration is listening
+- PORT: Port number on which the Google Drive API integration is listening.
-- HOST: Google Drive API usage URL
+- HOST: Optional.
+Google Drive API usage domain URL.

 * Finally, the project must be executed.